Alternative Therapies for Seniors: A Holistic Approach to Promote Wellness in Your Golden Years

 Alternative Therapies List

 From acupuncture to aromatherapy, the list of alternative therapies is as long as your grandma’s knitting yarn.
-Here are some popular ones:
+Here are some popular ones, all part of a broader integrative health movement focused on treating the whole person:

 Complementary and Alternative Therapies